bridgecrew-perf6/azure-function-deployment/README.md

 # TestHttpTriggerFunction
 This is a http trigger azure function with no additional functionality implemented.

+There is no trigger or output binding implemented to connect to other Azure services

 ## Objective
 Main purpose for creating this project is for me to test out the following on Azure:
 ```